Hong Kong Grandparent & Multi-Generational Family Photographer

 Some of the most meaningful family portraits I make involve three or four generations in the same frame — grandparents visiting from abroad, families returning to Hong Kong after decades away, great-grandparents meeting great-grandchildren for the first time.

-I've photographed four generations of a single Hong Kong family.
+I've photographed group shots of four generations of a single Hong Kong family.
 I've done sessions with a three-year-old and her 98-year-old great-grandmother.
 I've walked families through the Kowloon neighbourhoods their grandparents grew up in, decades after they moved to Canada.
-These aren't standard family sessions — they're something closer to documentary portraits of a family's history.
+While not always a standard hong kong style photoshoot — to be they are the best family portraits because they capture history.

 Hong Kong toddler with two parents and four grandparents in the Botanical Garden, Mid-Levels.

-If grandparents are visiting Hong Kong, or if your whole family is gathering here for the first time in years, this is worth doing properly.
+If grandparents are visiting Hong Kong, or if your whole family is gathering here for an event for the first time in years, this is worth doing properly.

 Here are a few shots of a photo session I did in Stanley, Hong Kong, where the kids came with Grandma, who was visiting from out of town.
 She was super-youthful and great with the kids.